eacton/CAGEF/Lesson_5/Lesson_5.md

 We are ultimately interested in the relationship between the above genetic variants and cholesterol, while controlling for factors such as age and sex.
 But let's get our feet wet by starting with the easier __question: is there an association between mean serum cholesterol and age?__

+For this question cholesterol is the __dependent__ variable, or the variable being measured.
+Age and sex are __independent variables__ that we are changing to determine the effect on cholesterol.

 It is always, always, always, a good idea to plot your data and get an idea of what its distribution looks like.
 We can start with a simple scatterplot of age and cholesterol.